yukicode/UDA-front-end-program/Neighborhood-map/readme.md

 ### Install
 1. Make sure that you have node.js in the system.
 You can download the newest version [here](https://nodejs.org/en/).
 2. Download and unzip this repo.
-3. In command line, go to the directory of the downloaded file and type `npm install`.
+3. In command line, go to the directory of the downloaded file and type `npm install --production`.
 This will install all the dependencies needed to successfully run the app.
 4. Type `node app` to run the local server.
 It will server the minified webpage at port 3000.
 5. In browser, go to `localhost:3000` to use to application.